 Oceanbulk Maritime, S.A., a related party, has paid for certain expenses on behalf of Star Maritime.
-Star Bulk's director Mr. Petros Pappas is also the founder of Oceanbulk, a ship management company of drybulk vessels.
-Star Bulk's former Chief Executive Officer, Mr. Prokopios (Akis) Tsirigakis, as well as its officer Mr. Christos Anagnostou had been employees of Oceanbulk until November 30, 2007.
+Oceanbulk, a ship management company of drybulk vessels, is controlled by our director Mrs. Milena-Maria Pappas.
 We also paid to Oceanbulk a brokerage commission in the amount of \$660,000 in connection with the sale of Star Beta in 2010.
 As of December 31, 2010 we did not have an outstanding receivable balance with Oceanbulk Maritime, S.A.

-During 2011, we reimbursed Oceanbulk Maritime S.A. for \$148,391of expenses related to our new office that Oceanbulk Maritime S.A. paid on behalf of us.
-As of December 31, 2011, we have an outstanding payable balance of \$8,275 with Oceanbulk Maritime, S.A.
+During 2011, we reimbursed Oceanbulk Maritime S.A. for \$148,391 of expenses related to the renovation of our new office that Oceanbulk Maritime S.A. paid on behalf of us.
+As of December 31, 2011, we had an outstanding payable balance of \$8,275 with Oceanbulk Maritime, S.A.